acerwebai/VangoghCrazyWorld-Web/README.md

  </tr>
  </table>
 As the benchmark table, we think the result of 8 num_filter and the input image with 480x480 dimension is acceptable. <br/>
-No matter inference time per frame or output quality on web experience.
+No matter inference time per frame or output quality on web experience, it get a comfortable result.
-Therefore, we adjust the initial num filter to 8 from 32 that default in python code of <a href="https://github.com/lengstrom/fast-style-transfer"> published by lengstrom</a> for training.
+Therefore, we adjust the initial num filter to 8 from 32 that default in python code of <a href="https://github.com/lengstrom/fast-style-transfer"> published by lengstrom</a> for training models.
 <br/>

 ## ML5.js library adjustment
 The original ML5.js library is limit the initial num filter as 32.
-To support our modified models, we need revise the ml5.min.js library.
+To support our modified models, we need revise the ml5.min.js library.<br/>
+First, get the latest library source from ML5.js library github.<br/>
 Here is the change we did in the library.<br/>
 1. input dimension for video: 200x200 -> 480x480<br/>
 modify index.js of StyleTransfer in ML5.js library